Last updated September 17, 2020.

 Since they wear out over time, you can deduct their cost over a period of several years.

 There are different rates of depreciation depending on the item.
 For example, a tractor has a 30% depreciation rate.
+Click here for our guide to capital cost allowance for farmers.

 If you have depreciable assets (machinery or equipment) to sell, it may be better to wait until the new fiscal year.
 The delay lets you claim another year of capital cost allowance (CCA).